 Curriculum Overview: An Expectant Easter

-February 15, 2024 • Treehouse Schoolhouse
+March 5, 2025 • Treehouse Schoolhouse

 A few years ago, Easter time snuck up on me and I had only a few days to prepare how and what I would do to make the season special and reflective for my children.
 I tried to throw some things together, but the season came and went and we barely brushed on the topic of Jesus’ death and resurrection.
 I realized that just a couple months before that I had spent weeks preparing and celebrating Jesus’ birth at Christmas, but what about the most important part of the story?
 I decided from that year on I would spend just as much energy preparing our hearts for Easter as I do for Christmas.

 My desire is to mark their hearts with traditions and give them warm memories of togetherness in our home during the season leading up to Easter.
-I want to make it memorable, fun, and most of all, draw them to their Savior as we seek to share and live out the Gospel story.
+I want to make it memorable, fun, and most of all, draw them to their Savior as we seek to share and live out the gospel story.
 Out of these desires, I decided to create a guide to follow in our home and I am so honored to share it with you.

 About An Expectant Easter